Fellowship-of-turing/Namsor_2.1_api/source/index.md

 *Returns the most likely country of origin of a first name and a last name.
-Note that the "Diaspora" endpoint may be better suited for multicultural countries like the U.S.A, Canada, Australia, New-Zealand, etc.*
+Note that the "Diaspora" endpoint may be better suited for multicultural countries like the U.S.A., Canada, Russia, etc.*

 *<u>Cost :</u> The processing of each query requires **10** credits.*